Sakchi-Choudhary/MINI-PROJECT/README.md

 # SmartPharm
-This is a complete Medicine Delivery Website.
+This is a  Medicine Delivery Website.